-- Use knowledge of child development and of individual children to create healthy, challenging learning environments and experiences - Use content knowledge and appropriate pedagogy to create/design, implement, and assess learning experiences. - Dbserve, document, and assess children's development and learning in partnership with families. - Build respectful partnerships with children's families and their communities. - a Use reflective practice to demonstrate professionalism. - ¤ Identify and conduct themselves as members of the early childhood profession. - ¤ Know and use ethical guidelines and professional standards related to early childhood practice.
+- Use knowledge of child development and of individual children to create healthy, challenging learning environments and experiences - Use content knowledge and appropriate pedagogy to create/design, implement, and assess learning experiences. - Dbserve, document, and assess children's development and learning in partnership with families. - Build respectful partnerships with children's families and their communities. - Use reflective practice to demonstrate professionalism. - ¤ Identify and conduct themselves as members of the early childhood profession.